MoSaleh428/Cyber-Talents-Competetions/Hidden Space.md

 ![image 5](https://imgur.com/PfPqoVM.png)

-I tried to look if any directory replied with `200 Found` status with command `sudo tcpdump -r Hidden+space.pcap | grep "1.1 200"`

-and I found only 1 response with status 200
+I tried to look if any directory replied with `200 Found` status with command `sudo tcpdump -r Hidden+space.pcap | grep "1.1 200"`, And I found only 1 response with status 200
 ![image 6](https://imgur.com/MIUkUlb.png)

 I filtered again with time stamp to see the request sent before it, as it was sent in time 23:33:09.552984 I aproximated it to tenth part second `sudo tcpdump -r Hidden+Space.pcap | grep "23:33:09.55"`